jatimon/home-assistant/README.md

 ### Party Time
 * when the back yard disco ball is on, make the pool, landscape, and bar lights cycle color changes to compliment the disco ball

+### Blind Control
+* at a specified time lower blinds in the living room
+    * also maybe adjust for if the TV gets turned on

+### detect when we are not at home and put the home in Away Mode
+* In away mode, lights come on at dark and go off and some time around 'Bedtime'

+## Intergrations to add?
+* presence detection; owntrack, gps logger, icloud platform
+* geolocation triggering